 - The plaintiff was attacked because of Bruno’s strong territorial reactivity.
 The defendant knew of Bruno’s territorial nature and dislike of unfamiliar people who approach the property and therefore the incident should have clearly been foreseeable to her.

 - Despite her knowledge of Bruno’s aggressive nature, she failed to either train or neuter Bruno.
 She was negligent in this regard because these interventions may have a strong likelihood of reducing aggressive tendencies in male dogs.
 The defendant undertook these interventions with all of her previous dogs but not Bruno.

 There are other aspects to this case which I will not go into the sake of brevity.
-The above was sufficient animal behavior evidence to conclusively conclude that the defendant through her negligent actions compromised public safety thereby placing the plaintiff in harm’s way.
-I have rarely seen such clear-cut evidence to support a claim for punitive damages as in animal behavior expert witness.
-I direct the reader to attorney Ken Phillip’s comprehensive website for a legal perspective on punitive damages in California dog bite lawsuits.
+The above was sufficient animal behavior evidence to conclude that the defendant through her grossly negligent actions compromised public safety thereby placing the plaintiff in harm’s way.
+I direct the reader to attorney Ken Phillip’s comprehensive website for a legal perspective on punitive damages and gross negligence in California dog bite lawsuits.

 Animal behavior expert, Richard Polsky Ph.D., has testified in over 300 dog bite cases in California and other states throughout the USA and Canada.
 He will consider assignments as an expert witness from personal injury attorneys involved in dog bite litigation.